yurieplatforms/yurie/README.md

 ### Images and vision (analyze or edit)

-- Image generation mode can be chosen explicitly in the UI; it always uses the image tool with streaming.
+- The UI streams image generation automatically when your prompt implies image creation or when images are provided.
 - When images are attached and you ask to analyze, the server uses vision to describe or answer questions.
-- When a mask is attached, the server auto-routes to the Image API for inpainting-style edits (first attached image is edited by the mask).
+- The API supports mask-based edits when a mask is provided; the default UI does not include a mask uploader.
 - Server defaults (no options UI): size=auto, quality=high, background=auto, format=png, partial_images=3, input_fidelity=high, moderation=auto
 - The stream includes tokens:
   - `<image_partial:data:image/...>` for partial frames